October 27, 2024

 And now for something completely different

 I am going through old files this weekend and came across something I thought was worth sharing.
-It has nothing whatsoever to do with gardening.
+I guarantee it has nothing whatsoever to do with gardening.

 Our dream trip to Egypt